 En route back to New York, he stopped off in Bloomington to visit friends and heard that Clark Kerr, former president of the University of California Berkeley and bête noir of the ’64 Free Speech Movement at Berkeley, would be speaking at I.U.
 By coincidence, Jerry Rubin, former UC Berkeley student and infant terrible of the FSM (and Jim’s “co-conspirator” on the just- finished Do It! book project), was booked to speak at a Vietnam Moratorium event at nearby

-Sensing a potential “cosmic convergence,” Jim planned a Yippie counter-performance.
+Sensing a potential “cosmic/revolutionary convergence,” Jim planned a Yippie counter-performance.
 As Kerr began his remarks, Jim, who’d been hiding in the wings, rushed onstage decked out in a red devil costume and threw a cream pie in the speaker’s face.
 Hoping to get away, the “red devil” was nonetheless caught, arrested, convicted of disorderly conduct, and sentenced to 90 days in jail.
 The “pieing” of Clark Kerr made national and international news and spawned a new “movement” in political pastry slinging.